Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - To inspect the unit

-- To respond to a maintenance request
+- To respond to a request for maintenance or repairs

 - Under court orders